ROCm/gpufort/python/gpufort/translator/implementation_details.md

-In order to parse arithmetic and logical expressions as they appear in assignments and conditional expressions as they, e.g., appear in `IF`, `ELSEIF` statements, we rely on another `pyparsing` shortcut, `infixNotation`, which take an rvalue-expression and a list of operators and their respective number of operands and their associativity.
-The position of the operator in the list of operators indicates its preference.
+In order to parse arithmetic and logical expressions as they appear in assignments and conditional expressions as they, e.g., appear in `IF`, `ELSEIF` statements, we rely on another `pyparsing` shortcut, `infixNotation`, which takes an rvalue-expression and a list of operators and their respective number of operands and their associativity.
+The position of the operator in the list of operators indicates its precedence.
+The operator with the highest precedence must be put at the begin of the list.

 **Example 2** (`infixNotation`):
 ```python3